-If you move from an elementary school to/ from a secondary school, you can switch vour national affiliation.
+If you move from an elementary school to/ from a secondary school, you can switch your national affiliation.
 As an AWSP member, your professional liability insurance coverage and legal benefits are transferrable between our national affiliates.

 No longer a principal or assistant principal?
-An AWSP Associate Membership May Be For You!
+An AWSP Advocate Membership may be for you!

 As people explore different career opportunities, we've found it helpful to provide a variety of services to meet our members' needs.
-Remain active in AWSP through an Associate membership.
+Remain connected with AWSP through one of our membership categories.